x-y-z/linux-1gb-thp/Documentation/w1/slaves/w1_therm.rst

 amount of writes (>50k), this command should be used wisely.

 Alternatively, resolution can be set or read (value from 9 to 12) using the dedicated resolution sysfs entry on each device.
 This sysfs entry is not present for devices not supporting this feature.

+Some non-genuine DS18B20 chips are fixed in 12-bit mode only, so the actual resolution is read back from the chip and verified by the driver.

-Driver will adjust the correct conversion time for each device regarding to its resolution setting.
+Note: Changing the resolution reverts the conversion time to default.
-In particular, strong pullup will be applied if required during the conversion duration.

 The write-only sysfs entry eeprom is an alternative for EEPROM operations:
   * 'save': will save device RAM to EEPROM